arv100kri/Cognitive-Services/Content/en-us/KES/SchemaFormat.md

 | Blob | Internally compressed non-indexed data | *None* | "Empower every person and every organization on the planet to achieve more" |
 | Composite | Composition of multiple sub-attributes| *N/A* | { "Name":"harry shum", "Affiliation":"microsoft" } |

 String attributes are used to represent string values that may appear as part of the user query.
-They support exact-match equals operation, as well as the starts_with operation for query completion scenarios, such as matching "micros" with "microsoft".
+They support the exact-match equals operation, as well as the starts_with operation for query completion scenarios, such as matching "micros" with "microsoft".
 Case-insensitive and fuzzy matching to handle spelling errors will be supported in a future release.

 Int32/Int64/Double attributes are used to represent numeric values.
 The is_between operation enables inequality support (lt, le, gt, ge) during run time.
-The starts_with operation support query completion scenarios, such as matching "20" with "2016", or "3." with "3.14".
+The starts_with operation supports query completion scenarios, such as matching "20" with "2016", or "3." with "3.14".

 Date attributes are used to efficiently encode date values.
 The is_between operation enables inequality support (lt, le, gt, ge) during run time.